 However, if you have a valid security reason for not wanting your name displayed on your comments, please email us and we will change it manually.

 That said, understand that nothing else shows about you, so displaying your name is not going to put you at risk unless you have a very high profile and a unique name.
 Think Justin Trudeau—no, he’s not a member, but we live in hope.

 If you would like to grace your comments with your smiling mug—a good idea we think—you can set that up by clicking here.

-When you make a comment you retain the copyright but you automatically grant us world-wide rights to edit, publish and move that comment as we see fit.
+When you make a comment you retain the copyright but you automatically grant us world-wide rights to edit, publish and move that comment and any associated images as we see fit.

-And yes, that means that your comment may become part of a chapter of an Online Book that is available to members only.
+And, yes, that means that your comment may be available to members only.
 If that bothers you it may help to think of it this way: